-Have a look at the breastfeeding a fussy infant page, to find out whether you should change your diet or change something else.
+Have a look at the breastfeeding a fussy infant page to find out whether you should change your diet or change something else.

 Other possible reasons for colic symptoms in your baby.

-If you think that it is the food in your diet that is causing the discomfort in your baby, you should get allergy tests done before trying an elimination diet.
+If you think that it is the food in your diet that is causing discomfort in your baby, you should get allergy tests done before trying an elimination diet.

-The fussiness, if caused by your breast milk, is usually the result of something that was eaten three to six hours before; this will give you an idea of what could be causing the problem.
+The fussiness, if caused by your breast milk, is usually the result of something eaten three to six hours before; this will give you an idea of what could be causing the problem.

 Those That Every Breastfeeding Mom Should Stay Away From

-- Shark, Swordfish, Tilefish and King Mackerel are the most important foods to avoid while breastfeeding.
+- Shark, Swordfish, Tilefish, and King Mackerel are the most important foods to avoid while breastfeeding.
 (These fish contain a high mercury content).